-On August 30, 2011, GGM indirectly acquired, through its wholly-owned Mauritius subsidiary "Mupane Gold Mines Limited" ("GGM Sub"), all of the issued and outstanding shares of Gallery Gold Pty Ltd. ("Gallery Gold"), an Australian company, from IAMGOLD (the "Gallery Acquisition") pursuant to a share purchase agreement dated May 6, 2011, as amended and restated on August 4, 2011 between GGM, IAMGOLD, GGM Sub and the Corporation (the "Gallery Share Purchase Agreement").

-Gallery Gold, through its subsidiaries, owns the rights to conduct activities prescribed under mining and prospecting licenses relating to the Mupane mining property (the "Mupane Property") which is located near the town of Francistown in the Republic of Botswana ("Botswana").
+On August 30, 2011, GGM indirectly acquired (the "Gallery Acquisition"), through its wholly-owned Mauritius subsidiary "Mupane Gold Mines Limited" ("GGM Sub"), all of the issued and outstanding shares of Gallery Gold Pty Ltd. ("Gallery Gold"), an Australian company, from IAMGOLD Corporation ("IAMGOLD") pursuant to a share purchase agreement dated May 6, 2011, as amended and restated on August 4, 2011 between GGM, IAMGOLD, GGM Sub and the Corporation.
+Gallery Gold, through its subsidiaries, owns the rights to conduct activities prescribed under mining and prospecting licences relating to the Mupane mining property (the "Mupane Property") which is located near the town of Francistown in the Republic of Botswana ("Botswana").
 For additional information regarding the Mupane Property, see below under "Description of the Business - Mupane Property".